Salahdinh/covid19_economic_impact/README.md

-# S&P 500 and Unemployment Rate Analysis Using FRED API
+# Python Project: Economic impact of the COVID-19

 ## Project Overview
-In this project, I used the FRED (Federal Reserve Economic Data) API to analyze the S&P 500 index and general and state-level unemployment rates.
-I explored how to extract, clean, and visualize this data using Python, focusing on revealing economic trends and comparisons.
+In this project, I used the FRED (Federal Reserve Economic Data) API to analyze the S&P 500 index and general and state-level unemployment rates during COVID-19.
+I explored how to extract, clean, and visualize this data using Python.

 ## Python libraries installed:
 - `pandas`